GarfieldMa/COMP2123_Selflearning_Report/main.md

 before while loop.

 ##### Great!
 Congratulation!
 You have finished implement this algorithm!
 Can't wait to try if it works?
-We provide the.....for you in......
+We have provided the main method for you to test your code!☺️ Now you should be able to use it if everything goes smoothly 🙂

+We have prepared 9 test cases for you!
+For instance, you can run them by command:

+	make run_case0
+1. case 0
+//graph
+2. case 1
+//graph